bloxsome/local_ai_agents/README.md

-# Local_AI_Agents
+# Local AI Agents

 A Go-based framework for creating AI agents using local models with Model Context Protocol (MCP) integration for connecting to external tools and resources.

 ## Overview

-Local_AI_Agents provides a foundation for building AI assistants that can:
+Local AI Agents provides a foundation for building AI assistants that can:
 - Connect to local language models (via Ollama)
 - Integrate with external tools through the Model Context Protocol (MCP)
+- Allow the AI model to build tools dynamically
-- Control web browsers for automated tasks
+- Control web browsers for automated tasks*
 - Maintain conversation history and context
 - Support multiple agent personalities